-If the 'snapshot.debian.org' site does not have a '.deb' file for the app that you want, you could try the 'packages.debian.org' site.
-Packages that were built up to six or more years ago are typically available at that site.
+If the 'snapshot.debian.org' site does not have a '.deb' file for the app that you want, you could try the 'www.debian.org/distrib/packages' page.
+Packages that were built up to six or more years ago are typically available at the 'www.debian.org' site.

-Since the packages at 'packages.ubuntu.com' are basically the same as the packages at 'packages.debian.org', you could use 'packages.ubuntu.com' as an alternative to 'packages.debian.org'.
+Since the packages at 'packages.ubuntu.com' are basically the same as the packages at 'packages.debian.org', you could use 'packages.ubuntu.com' as an alternative to packages at 'www.debian.org'.
 However, Ubuntu seems to 'retire' their packages a lot sooner than Debian does.

 I would never recommend downloading a '.deb' file from any old site.
-The 'snapshot.debian.org' and 'packages.debian.org' and 'packages.ubuntu.com' sites are relatively trustworthy sites.
+The 'snapshot.debian.org' and 'www.debian.org' and 'packages.ubuntu.com' sites are relatively trustworthy sites.